Skip to main content

 Yes.
 In the past, PBGC did not pay pension benefits to workers who continued to work for the company that had sponsored the pension plan.
 PBGC rescinded its working retirement rule as of June 1, 2021.
 If you are entitled to a Verity pension benefit and start receiving payments on or after June 1, 2021, you may receive that benefit even if you are still working.
 You may work for any company, including those related to Verity.

-The Verity Health System Retirement Plan A covers nearly 7,000 people and is 52% funded.
-The plan is underfunded by $306 million.
-A separate plan, the Verity Health System Retirement Plan B, covers about 1,000 people and is 74% funded.
-Plan B is underfunded by $2.8 million.
+The Verity Health System Retirement Plan A covered nearly 7,000 people and was 52% funded when it terminated.
+The plan was underfunded by $306 million.
+A separate plan, the Verity Health System Retirement Plan B, covered about 1,000 people and was 74% funded when it terminated.
+Plan B was underfunded by $2.8 million.

 PBGC stepped in to become responsible as trustee because the company’s two pension plans would have been abandoned following the sale of Verity Health System’s assets.